 3. AI for Visuals: Image and Video Tools vs. Professional Photography

-AI image generation has made stunning progress.
-Tools like Midjourney, DALL-E 3, and Adobe Firefly can produce impressive visuals from text prompts.
-But for local businesses, the question is not whether AI can make pretty pictures — it is whether those pictures will actually help your business.
+AI image generation has improved quickly.
+Tools like Midjourney, DALL-E 3, and Adobe Firefly can produce polished visuals from text prompts.
+For local businesses, the question is not whether AI can make a polished image.
+The question is whether that image represents the real product, space, or service.

 Where AI visuals work: